status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

 The guide assumes [Ubuntu Linux](https://ubuntu.com/download/server) is being used, and therefore some familiarity with [the Linux command line](https://ubuntu.com/tutorials/command-line-for-beginners) is needed.

 !!! tip
-    You can practice running the node safely on the [Holesky testnet](./holesky.md).
+    You can practice running the node safely on the [Hoodi testnet](./hoodi.md).
-    Throughout, we'll provide instructions for both Holesky and Mainnet.
+    Throughout, we'll provide instructions for both Hoodi and Mainnet.

 ## Steps